nerdfiles/proposal-planning/readme.md

 # Proposal Planning

 Let's be frank, [Andy Clarke-style][clarke]: web design was [a mistake][mistake].
-But you need to transact — an transform.
+But you need to transact — and transform your business, not (just) let somebody else mind it.
+Indeed, "transformative" is not (just) another [buzzword][buzz].
 And all education is violence[1].
 You're not paying me just to hit the market when [90% of the web is inaccessible][inaccessible].
 And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
 You're aware of who Bezos is, and how his